 The first time you start your computer, follow the instructions on the screen to complete the software installation.
 If you do not complete the software installation the first time the computer is turned on, unpredictable results might occur.
 When the installation is complete, refer to the Access Help online help system to learn more about your computer.
-See "Access Help" on page 40 for instructions on how to open the online help system.
+See "Access Help" on page 42 for instructions on how to open the online help system.

 Note: Some models might have a multilingual version of Microsoft[®] Windows[®] operating system preinstalled.
 If your computer has the multilingual version, you will be prompted to choose a language during the installation process.
-After installation, the language version can be changed through the Windows Control Panel.